TheOneric/CR-Fixes/Readme.md

 ### Default Video Quality
 **Default: none**
+*If not default value, 'activeTab' permission is required*
 If set to something other than *none*, the extension will try to set the video quality to the given value when the page is loaded.
 Available values: *none*, *auto*, *1080*, *720*, *480*, *360*, *240*

 ### Subtitle Languages
 **Default: \<empty string\>**
+*If not default value, 'activeTab' permission is required*
 If not empty the extension will try to set the subtitle language according to this option, regardless of the language of the crunchyroll website.
 The value of this setting will be processed as follows:
 1. If the value is an empty string, no action will be taken.